 You know we chose Elegant Themes for the theme of this website.
 I wanted something very simple, and their Basic theme seemed appropriate to it.
 But Elegant Themes makes also other themes that are great and, indeed, elegant.
 So I tend to look at their theme catalog first whenever I start a new development.

 I also use the Headway framework to develop some client sites.
 Their drag and drop visual editor is very easy to use, once you get over the initial overwhelming perception caused by its cockpit-control-looking dashboard.

 But I´m just answering your question from my short experience and, like I said, there are many great themes out there, as well as great theme providers.

 Q. Do you plan to offer a plugin for others to offer a similar service?

-Actually I never considered anything like that before.
+Actually, I never considered anything like that before.
 But now that you mentioned it, I guess I should give it a thought.

 Q. How long have you been using WordPress?

 As I say in the “about” page at WPThemeDetector.com, I´m quite new to WordPress.
 It wasn´t until about a year and a half ago that I began using it.
-But I can tell you that I immediately felt in love with WordPress, and every single day since then I have the feeling that I made the right choice!
+But I can tell you that I immediately fell in love with WordPress, and every single day since then I have the feeling that I made the right choice!

 Luis Alejandre – Creator of WordPress Theme Detector